SaidiAmine/udemy-microservices/README.md

 3) RECOMMENDED using @ConfigurationProperties("prefix") on MyConfig (model) class and implementing getters and setters of the config values
  ( properties will be mapped to class attributes )

+ **** Section 6 course 69
+ Spring boot offers profile feature;
+ The default profile is always active.
+Spring Boot loads all properties in application.properties into the default profile.
+ We can create another profiles by creating property files like below, application_prod.properties ---------> for prod profile application_qa.properties ---------> For QA profile We can activate a specific profile using spring-profiles.active property like below, spring.profiles.active=prod

+ **** Section 6 course 70
+ Externalizing configurations using command-line, JVM & environment options
+ **** SECTION 6 course 78
+ Configuring a config server, to load config properties from classpath (profile native) or load from git (profile git)
+ **** 84. Refresh configurations at runtime using refresh actuator path With the help of spring actuator (after adding dependencies), upon the update of config values on the git repository hit the actuator endpoint "/actuator/refresh" (with the microservice port number) to reload the config values on the microservice files, this away avoid restarting the microservice to reload the external (git) configuration.